eben619/Zero-To-Dapp-Workshop/README.md

 (viii) Writing our own ERC 721 (NFT) contracts and deploying it.<br>

-(ix) Importing the NFT into Metamask.
+(ix) Importing your NFT into Metamask.

 ## <div align="center">SESSION TWO (CELO WORKSHOP)</div>